Melanie Robinson

-Commodore Melanie Suzanne "Mel" Robinson, is a retired British senior Royal Naval Reserve officer.
+Commodore Melanie Suzanne Robinson, is a retired British senior Royal Naval Reserve officer.
 She was Commander of Maritime Reserves from February 2020 until retirement in July 2023.

 Early life and education

 Robinson has a degree from Cardiff University.
 She also has a Master of Science (MSc) degree in human resource management from the Open University.

 Naval career

 She was commissioned in Supplementary List of the Royal Navy as a sub-lieutenant on 6 January 1993.
 She was appointed to the Trained Strength on 15 October 1994.
 Her early career was as a warfare officer, serving in a number of frigates and minor war vessels.